 There are only two subjects or topics that are of universal benefit and these are English and Maths.

-One of the mistakes (aside from the success of their political agenda) Labour made with education was opening up subjects that had previously been 'hobbies'.
-While it's wonderful that my children can take subjects that they enjoy - Singing, Acting, Media Studies and so on, the 'chances' that they will have a successful career based on those subjects is small.
-There is simply too much competition because they are subject's we'd all like to be successful in.
-Unfortunately, only a few of us make the grade required to become successful at them.
-Simply look at the number of Media graduates working in unskilled jobs to validate this.
+One of the mistakes Labour made with education was opening up subjects that had previously been 'hobbies' as mainstream subjects.
+While it's lovely that children can take subjects that they enjoy - Singing, Acting, Media Studies and so on, the chance that they will have a successful career based on those subjects is small.

-Wards will be able to open Educational Establishments in competition or collaboration with other wards.
-EE's will have to provide a high standard of English and Maths tuition, however, throwing open all other subjects to those who can provide them.
+Smallism Ward Service structures will enable the opening of Educational Establishments in competition or collaboration with other wards.
+EE's will have to provide a high standard of English and Maths tuition, however, throwing open all other subjects to those who can offer them.

-This means that a surgeon with an interest in helping mould the next generation of surgeons and doctors might want to run a biology class.
-He would then apply to run a course using the exam board of his choice (or indeed starting his/her own exam board if he thinks that's required), select the students that apply, set the course fees (paying a rental to the EE for the use of premises, advertising and administration) and be able to make a profit.
-The price set will vary based on the number of pupils applying for that course.
-If he turns out to be fairly useless as a teacher the number of students will drop and the course will be uneconomical to run.
-If he's successful then he might take on a partner to run another course using his teaching style and methods.
+The price set will vary based on the number of pupils applying for that course and the materials required to run the course.
+If the provider turns out to be fairly useless as a teacher the number of students will drop, and the course will be uneconomical to run.
+If he's successful, then he might take on a partner to run another course using his teaching style, methods and curriculum.

 In this way, the link between investment in education and potential wealth generation is re-established.

 Operating this way opens up some interesting avenues for development because now consumers are paying for their futures directly incentivising the pupil to work harder at completion but also removes the discrimination by age.
-If I decide at 40 I want to be a surgeon then there is nothing stopping me from joining this class.
-If my genius son at 12 wants to take the course, he can also.
+If someone decides at 40 that they want to be a surgeon, then there is nothing stopping me from joining this class.
+If a genius son at 12 wants to take the course, he can also.

 This method completely breaks the monopoly of the state school system while ensuring all children get the two most important subjects to equip them with everything they need for future learning.

 It also allows pupils to have a change of heart.
-If someone has done a year of Dance studio and realised they're actually not that good, there is no reason they can't start on a new career path, at whatever stage of their education or age they are at.
+If someone has done a year of Dance-studio and realised they're not good enough to make a living (as they have been wrongly taught in modern progressive education) there is no reason they can't start on a new career path at whatever stage of their education or age.

 It seems reasonable that the focus of Education required by the state should be to empower the child with the drive, resilience and tools to take education as a serious and enjoyable alternative.

-One aspect of education that is missing from many schools today is teaching pupils ‘how’ to learn with respect to the taking of notes, reading ahead of the lectures and preparing questions, writing formal reports and essays.
+One aspect of education that is missing from many schools today is teaching pupils ‘how’ to learn concerning the taking of notes, reading ahead of the lectures and preparing questions, writing formal reports and essays.
 These are essential skills for lifelong learning and preparation for work and so will be persistently encouraged while learning all other subjects.